-A more recent example of an APT cyber threat is Wicked Panda, which has been one of the most prolific China-based adversaries in the past decade.
-They work in the interests of the Chinese State as well as performing for-profit attacks.
+A more recent example of an APT cyber threat is Wicked Panda, one of the most prolific China-based adversaries in the past decade.
+They work in the Chinese State’s interests and perform for-profit attacks.

 How an APT Attack Works

-An APT attack begins with infiltration.
-Hackers typically infiltrate using web assets, network resources, phishing emails, authorized human users etc..
-Once they’re inside, the hacker installs a backdoor shell that allows them to gain access to the victim’s system whenever they want..
+At a glance, an APT attack begins with infiltration.
+Hackers typically infiltrate using web assets, network resources, phishing emails, authorized human users etc. Once they’re inside, the hacker installs a backdoor shell that allows them to gain access to the victim’s system whenever they want.